dishabeeraladinni/DH110-Spring23/Assignment03.md

 * Since the user knows they were being observed, they engaged in two activities (Partipatory interaction):
 1. Activity One: Finding a game on GamePigeon: I asked the user how they would approach in selecting a game to play; what kind of details do they consider?

 2. Activity Two: Playing the game with an opponent: I asked the user to play a game with their opponent, and how they felt after being able to text a game to their friend/family.
+During this activity, the opponent the user was playing against was me as a choice of convenience for the user.

 * For the interview, I used my computer and the software zoom to record their backstory of playing games.
 The interview was conducted at each other's respective homes over zoom.
+During the zoom, both of our faces are visible but not at the same time.
+The faces appear as who is talking.

 ### ✅ Step 4: Observation/Interview Guide